jasonkneen/ti.facebook/README.md

 ## Getting Started

-Note that the min SDK for this module is 5.0.0.GA and later.
+Note that this module requires Titanium SDK 11.0.0+ (iOS) / 12.7.0+ (Android).
 You do not need to download or unpack it.
 Edit the modules section of your tiapp.xml file to include this module:
 ```xml
 <modules>